mayukhdifferent/GPMStudentSim/ImplementationNotes.md

 Implement word-based health (like with prospects)

-### Recurring/Singular  Events (medium)

-One-time or recurring events (not randomly allocated as previous idea), such as rent payments or project due dates.
-Implemented as functions of the Week counter, modifiers on multipliers

-- Rent -- every four weeks additional expenses
-- Exams/projects -- every ~6 weeks more classwork is required

 ### Energy (high)

 Classwork, Exercise, Work should consume energy points as well as time.
 Maybe 8?